Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/README.md

 ### Receive messages

-Once you have created an instance of a `QueueClient` class, create a receiver and use the `receiveBatch` function to receive messages in a batch
+Once you have created an instance of a `QueueClient` class, create a receiver and use the `receiveBatch` function to receive messages in a batch.

+Once you receive a message you can call `complete()`, `abandon()`, `defer()` or `deadletter()` on it based on how you want to settle the message.
+To learn more, please read [Settling Received Messages](https://docs.microsoft.com/en-us/azure/service-bus-messaging/message-transfers-locks-settlement#settling-receive-operations)

 ```javascript
 const queueClient = serviceBusClient.createQueueClient("my-queue");